 PATTY AKOPIANTZ (Deputy Chair)

 Patty is the Deputy Chair of Belvoir.
-Patty was previously a non-Executive Director of AMP Limited, Ramsay Healthcare, AXA APH, Coles Myer, Energy Australia, the NSW State Library Foundation and YWCA NSW.
-Patty has over 30 years’ experience primarily in consumer-related industries and has worked for McKinsey & Company and David Jones.
+She has over 20 years of non-Executive Director experience on a range of large corporations including Coles Myer, AMP Limited, Ramsay Healthcare and Energy Australia.
+Her earlier executive career included working for both McKinsey & Company and David Jones.
+She has a broad range of philanthropic interests and has served on a number of not-for-profit organisations including the NSW State Library Foundation and the YWCA NSW.
 She is a member of Chief Executive Women and received the Centenary Medal for Services to Australian Society in Business Leadership.
-Patty has an MBA from Harvard Business School and a Bachelor of Arts in Political Science from Wellesley College.
+Patty has an MBA from Harvard Business School and a Bachelor of Arts from Wellesley College.